Ipec: Lula appears in the lead in both scenarios and presidential race remains stable | Policy

 This time, in addition to the scenario with the five names arranged in June (Lula, Bolsonaro, Ciro, Doria and Mandetta), a new one, with another five names, was also researched.

-According to Ibope, the voting intentions for former president Lula are more expressive among:
+According to IPEC, the voting intentions for former president Lula are more expressive among:

 - those residing in the Northeast (varies from 63% to 65%)